patelnc/Calculatorsample/README.md

 ## i have also executed this calculator on Heroku.
 Below is a link:
 - https://npcalculator.herokuapp.com/

-## Please visit to Wiki tab on this page which will provide u more information about my Calculator design.
+## Please visit to Wiki tab on this page which will give u more information about Calculator project.

 ## Technologies used:
 - HTML